codeplaysoftware/portFFT/README.md

 Any batch size is supported as long as the input and output data fits in global memory.

+Any 1D arbitrarily large input size is supported, with a restriction that large input size should not have large prime factors.

 By default the library assumes subgroup size of 32 is used.
 If that is not supported by the device it is running on, the subgroup size can be set using `PORTFFT_SUBGROUP_SIZES`.

 ## Known issues